Jamtoad/Bullfrog/README.md

 You can find both the `.lua` and the `.rbxm` files here in the releases section.

 ## Complete API
+`setupRemoteLink()` - Creates a Remote Link aka Remote Event | NOTE - This is a server only function.
+Client scripts cannot access this.

+`setupBindableLink()` - Creates a Bindable Link aka Bindable Event

 `getSystem(systemName)` - Gets the requested system.
-If one is not found then it will return an error.
-You cannot use this to get systems across the server / client boundary.
+If one is not found then it will return an error. | NOTE - You cannot use this to get systems across the server / client boundary.

 `setupSystems(systemDirectory)` - This will loop through the specified systemDirectory and get all of the children.
 It will then check if that system has a module for the current environment.
 If it finds one it will require it and add it to the systems pool.
 If the module has a onSetup() function this is when it gets called.